nullSpac3/Lab-Report-3/index.md

      Searches for directories in ../technical that have been modified more than 5 days ago

       $ find ../technical -type d -mtime +5
+     The reason there is no output from the previous input is because there were no files in the directory that were modified more than 5 days ago.

-     `-mtime` can be used to sort files depending on "last modified" period
+     `-mtime` can be used to sort files depending on "last modified" period.
+I would like to assume that this options is used in file management, for instance, I think of it as the sort button in windows' file explorer
 <br>

 * `-empty` - [source]( https://stackoverflow.com/questions/2810838/finding-empty-directories)